cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-21-seven-reasons-to-go-for-a-phd-in-computer-science.md

 published: true
 ---

-Pursuing a Ph.D. is a unique and personal experience.
+Pursuing a PhD is a unique and personal experience.
 Admittedly, it is a journey ~~mostly~~ driven by personal ambitions and pride.
-The decision to begin this journey (i.e., becoming a Ph.D. student) is a very serious because a Ph.D. can literally change your life.
+The decision to begin this journey (i.e., becoming a PhD student) is a very serious because a PhD can literally change your life.
-It is not something to be taken lightly considering that, to complete a Ph.D., a person needs to invest 4 or 5 of their most productive years.
+It is not something to be taken lightly considering that, to complete a PhD, a person needs to invest 4 or 5 of their most productive years.
 That's why it is important to have at least a pretty clear reason in mind before heading down this particular career path.
 And as with everything else, **really** knowing what you **really** want and **why** you want it is the foundation for future success in any personal endeavor.
-In the case of Computer Science, a Ph.D. trains you to be a scientist, not a programmer.
+In the case of Computer Science, a PhD trains you to be a scientist, not a programmer.
 This single fact has profound repercussions.
-After being a Ph.D. student for almost three years now, I can think of seven clear reasons that are worth taking the decision to go for a Ph.D. in this field.
+After being a PhD student for almost three years now, I can think of seven clear reasons that are worth taking the decision to go for a PhD in this field.
 I group them into the good and the ugly.
 The good ones (1-3) aim to achieve noble goals, while the ugly ones (4-7) are driven by more personal ambitions.
-I dare to say that if you don't feel identified with any of them, then probably a Ph.D. in Computer Science is not for you.
+I dare to say that if you don't feel identified with any of them, then probably a PhD in Computer Science is not for you.
 Let's discuss this matter!

 <figure class="jb_picture">